Updated: 10 January 2017

 So, that concludes our journey through Middle Earth.
 Between the team at GO Rentals (the LOTR nerds anyway) we have visited all of these locations and they are definitely worth a trip.

 If you’re planning a trip around New Zealand, be sure to check out our Trip Planner itineraries, many of which will take you through these stunning locations.
+You can also check out our extensive Lord of the Rings Activity Guide with suggestions on places to go, where to stay and things to do as well as awesome discounts through our GO Play programme.

 “I think I’m quite ready for another adventure!”